collapsed-stacks/firearms/questions/844/does-anyone-make-a-threaded-barrel-for-the-taurus-pt-845.md

 - tagged: `pistols`, `barrel`, `suppressor`, `taurus`
 - score: 0

-<p>Does anyone make a threaded barrel for the Taurus PT-845 pistol?
-I would like to put a suppressor on my pistol.</p>
+Does anyone make a threaded barrel for the Taurus PT-845 pistol?
+I would like to put a suppressor on my pistol.

 ## Answer 991